msgbyte/tailchat/website/docs/advanced-usage/plugins/com.msgbyte.livekit.md

 This plugin provides `Tailchat` video conferencing function, after installing the plugin you can create a voice channel.

-After installation, you can see the panel type of the voice channel on the create panel page
+After installation, you can see a new panel type named voice channel on the create panel modal

 ![](/img/advanced-usage/plugins/livekit/1.png)